|Donald Burton New

 The Japanese ordered the POWs to form ranks.
 They were marched to the train stationed and packed into small wooden boxcars used to haul sugarcane.
 Each car could hold forty men or eight horses.
-The Japanese packed 100 POWs into each car.
+The Japanese packed 100 POWs into each car and closed the doors.
 Those who died remained standing since there was no place for them to fall.
 At Capas, the living left the cars and the dead fell to the floors.
-They walked the last ten miles to Camp O'Donnell.
+From there, they walked the last ten miles to Camp O'Donnell.

 Camp O'Donnell was an unfinished Filipino training base.
 There was one water faucet for the entire camp.
 Men literally died for a drink.
 The death rate in the camp began to rise until as many as 55 men dying each day.
 The burial detail worked non-stop to bury the dead.
 Often, when they returned the next morning, the wild dogs had dug up the bodies or the bodies were sitting up in their graves.

 The Japanese opened a new POW camp near Cabanatuan.
 It is not known if Donald went directly to the camp or if he was sent to the camp after a work detail ended.
 On Sunday, July 12, 1942, Donald was admitted to the camp hospital suffering from diphtheria and put into Barracks 0.1.
 The medical staff had no medicines to treat him since Japanese refused to allow the Philippine Red Cross to give medical supplies to the POWs.